spack/spack-tutorial/tutorial_packaging.rst

 .. note::

-   Spack automatically adds standard include and library directories to the compiler's search path *but* that information is not getting picked up for this package.
-This is not an uncommon occurrence.

-   Some software builds require paths to be explicitly provided on the command line.
-The ``mpileaks`` software is one such package.
+   Spack automatically adds standard include and library directories to the compiler's search path *but* it is not uncommon for this information to not get picked up.
+Some software, like ``mpileaks``, requires the paths to be explicitly provided on the command line.

 So let's investigate further from the staged build directory.